T-R-I-T-E-J/web_res/DESIGN_SYSTEM.md

   - Clean white backgrounds with Paralympic Blue navigation.
   - High-contrast cards for news and events.
   - Saffron accents for primary "Donate" or "Register" buttons.
+- **Emotional Engagement (Addressing Neutrality):**
+  - Avoid a purely "institutional" look by using **10-15% opacity gradients** (Blue to Green) on banners.
+  - Use full-width photography to tell human stories.
+  - **Success Banners:** Use India Green generously for achievement celebrations to boost morale.

 ### B. Shooter Dashboard